roy2313/roy/temp.md

 ### 1.1 Assumptions

 * This app is designed to run on Android devices
+* All data for user is saved locally on the cellphone
+* All job related information is stored locally

 ### 1.2 Constraints

-*Describe any constraints on the system that have a significant impact on the design of the system.*
+* User must have Android smart phone
+* The App should only rely on local data
+* In case a network service is not available, the App should work normally

 ### 1.3 System Environment